TheresaLui/SelfHelpContent_v2/articles/network-classicnetwork-generic/exr-configexrdirect.md

 You can use ExpressRoute Direct to connect directly into Microsoft’s global network locations strategically distributed across the world.

 To view available port inventory and create an ExpressRoute Direct resource, request to allow ExpressRoute Direct on your Azure subscription.
-Send an email to ExpressRouteDirect@microsoft.com, including the following information
+Send an email to ExpressRouteDirect@microsoft.com, including the following information:

 * Scenarios you are looking to accomplish with ExpressRoute Direct<br>
 * Location preferences<br>